-3. Unclear Business Policies
+- Unclear Business Policies

 When starting as a virtual assistant, it is tempting to modify your standard rates, services, terms, and policies to easily attract clients.
 Set your minimum hourly rate and don’t compromise.
 Do not devalue your time.
 Start a contract at a lower rate and it is difficult to increase your rate and change your terms in the future.

 When setting fees, examine not only your skills, time, and energy, but the value of your equipment, utilities, phone, taxes, and internet expenses.
-These overhead business costs must be factored in to your fees.
+These overhead business costs must be factored into your fees.

-4. Unrealistic Work Practices
+- Unrealistic Work Practices

 A major challenge is looking for new clients.
 The excitement of gaining new client is followed by the pressure to keep the current ones.
 It is a skill to manage existing projects while gaining new ones.
 Overcommit and you will disappoint current clients with substandard work and sacrifice positive references for new jobs.
 Know your limits and balance your work time efficiently.

-5. Inability to Provide Quality Work
+- Inability to Provide Quality Work

 When working as a virtual assistant, be clear in your services.
 Offering too many services to draw in new clients does not assure a steady income stream.
 Define and articulate what you can do well.
 Offer services you can’t deliver and you lose a customer and any future referrals she may have provided.
-It’s easy to think you can do anything, just to get paid, but if you don’t perform well, you sabotage your business and your reputatation.
+It’s easy to think you can do anything, just to get paid, but if you don’t perform well, you sabotage your business and your reputation.

 - Inability to Manage Your Time and Set Priorities